Alleys & Ruins no. 147, Dequindre Couch (2015, Detroit, MI, 11pm)

 “You know it!” he yells, fist in the air, and laughs.

 By the time the shoot is over, it’s near midnight.
-We pack up and walk out to the street.
+Nate and I pack up and walk out to the street.
 Chuck is fast asleep on the same couch, but Sam is not around.
-I assume he’s in his bed.
+Maybe he’s in his bed.
 I dig into my pocket and pull out another fiver.
 I roll it up and jam it into a crack in the chair… a little morning surprise for the brothers.
 It’s the least I can do for the Viper.